Jingo88/Just_Another_React_Tutorial/README.md

 * Let's start by seeing what the final product will look like.
 * Clone this repo
-* Change directory into the project and run the following command in your terminal
+* Change directory into the project `Just_Another_React_Tutorial` and run the following command in your terminal

 ```
 npm install